 North American Black Bears Photo Workshop

 Minnesota is the most northern state outside of Alaska, and has 90,000 miles of shoreline, more than California, Florida and Hawaii combined.
 There are an estimated 12,000-15,000 black bears in Minnesota.
-Photographing the North American Black Bear is the purpose of this 3-day photo workshop.
-Emphasis will be on helping you to capture incredible photographs of black bears of all sizes and ages in their natural environment, and giving you as much time as possible with the bears.
-This workshop provides an amazing in-field photographic experience.
+Photographing the North American black bear is the purpose of this 3-day photo workshop.
+Emphasis will be on helping you to capture incredible photographs of black bears of all sizes and especially cubs born over the winter.
+This workshop provides an amazing in-field photographic experience for black bears.
 Participants must 18+ years old to attend the workshop.

 - An informative online webinar presentation in advance of the workshop that covers wildlife photography composition tips, camera settings and recommended gear.
 It will also include and illustrative slideshow of photos with camera settings taken by Kathleen at the Sanctuary to prepare you to maximize your camera’s potential while shooting.

-- 3 full-days access to photograph black bears and other wildlife on ground level, not available to the public.
+- 3 full-days access to photograph black bears and other wildlife, closed to the public.
 The most common lens focal length is 100-400 mm.

 - Before the workshop: